programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ![MySQL Workbench](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-22.png "")

 # Create a database
+Here we will create a database which serves as a container for the tables we will store our information into.

 Open MySQL Workbench.
 Double-click on the *Local Instance MySQL57*  You should see a screen similar to the picture below.

 Using MySQL Workbench perform these steps: